atelier-saulx/based/docs/db/start-stop.md

 - The database is saved and restarted
 - The application is restarted
 - You must call await db.drain() to ensure all operations are processed
-- Expired documents are completely removed from the database
+- Expired nodes are completely removed from the database

 The expiration mechanism is persistent:

-If you set an expiration and then save/restart the database, the expiration timer continues After restart, documents will still be removed when their time expires The state is maintained through database saves
+If you set an expiration and then save/restart the database, the expiration timer continues After restart, nodes will still be removed when their time expires The state is maintained through database saves